hashgraph/hedera-services/docs/scheduled-transactions/spec.md

 Once the `Sign/Create` execution finishes, the `AwareProcessLogic` checks whether there are any `triggered` transactions.
 If there are, the `Transaction Context` is being reset, the consensus time of the "normal" `Schedule Sign/Create` transaction is changed `consensusTime - 1 nanos`.
 At this point the execution of the `Scheduled Transaction` starts.

 The validations for Scheduled Transaction are different from normal transactions.
 Some of them are skipped.
-F.e th check for the `transactionValidStart` + `validDuration` will be changed for TXs of scheduled type.
+F.e the check for the `transactionValidStart` + `validDuration` will be changed for TXs of scheduled type.
 Since the transaction execution might **not** be at the same time when `ScheduleCreate` is performed **and** the execution might be delayed up-to `ledger.scheduler.txExpiryTimeSecs` time (after that it will expire), the existing check for transaction time-related validity:
 `consensusTimestamp > transactionID.transactionValidStart + transactionValidDuration`

 is **no longer** performed.